 The seeds for Listening were planted in 1995 when Dedie King, a Five Element acupuncturist in private practice, began visualizing a way to bring to the larger community the theory of Chinese medicine with its emphasis on living in harmony with the seasons.
 Dedie began by writing about her vision.
 Then she began talking with Dave Davis, family practitioner, and Mick Huppert, Director of Community Education at U Mass Medical Center.
 The three began meeting in person to discuss various forms and locations.
 After analyzing options, and grappling with the inherent difficulties, and different priorities, the project lost steam.

 Not wanting to let go of her vision of a center dedicated to the idea of partnership with practitioner and client, the idea of self-care on all levels of physical, emotional and spiritual, and the concept of discovering one’s own wisdom and connection with nature, Dedie kept writing and talking with people about the vision.
 In 1998 Dr. Bruce Lockhart moved to the area and was interested in the concept.
 Bruce and Dedie both wanted the Center to be located in Barre in order to be near the Insight Meditation Society.

 The following spring, Bruce and Dedie reconnected with Elizabeth Coe who on her own was also interested in the idea of an integrated health center in Barre.
-Elizabeth’s resourcefulness and organization skills were the spark that ignited the mission into reality.
+Elizabeth’s generous resourcefulness and excitement about the project were the spark that ignited the mission into reality.

 We also welcome tax-deductible grants to be used for community health education.
 You can call the Center at (978) 355-3501.